9 Best Payroll Services for Small Businesses in 2023

 With Square Payroll, you can choose whether to activate its automatic pay runs, tip importing, and check printing capabilities.
 (Source: Square Payroll)

-Square Payroll Is Featured In
+Square Payroll Is Featured in

-Square Payroll supports paychecks and direct deposits.
+- Multiple payment options: Square Payroll supports paychecks and direct deposits.
 Its direct deposits typically take four days, so if you want faster processing, consider QuickBooks Payroll (it has next- and same-day deposits).
 However, if you have an active Square Payments account, you can pay employees the next business day or instantly if they use Square’s Cash App.

-Employees can use a four-digit passcode to clock in and out through the Square POS app.
+- Time tracking through Square POS: Employees can use a four-digit passcode to clock in and out through the Square POS app.
 The system will collate all time entries into online employee time cards that you can review and import into Square Payroll for pay processing.

-Most of the Square Payroll reviews online are positive, with users highlighting its ease of use, affordability, and the seamless integration between Square products as its best features.
+Most of the Square Payroll reviews online are positive, with users highlighting its ease of use, affordability, and the integration between Square products as its best features.
 However, others dislike its limited timecard editing options and the support team’s slow response times.
 Overall, Square Payroll earned an average rating of 4.45 out of 5 on G2 and Capterra (as of this writing).

 Papaya Global: Best International Payroll Service